 Given the current pandemic, please respect the need for NHS services to remain as safe as possible.
 Please be aware that we are extremely busy.
 Please do not enter the GP surgery unless you have already arranged an appointment with a doctor or nurse.
-If you need to drop off a prescription, please do so in the box provided outside the building without entering the premises.
 You must attend the surgery alone unless you have a carer.

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.
 Only call 111 direct if you are advised to do so by the online service or cannot go online.
 For the latest COVID-19 advice please visit www.nhs.uk/coronavirus.

-If you have a cough or fever, do not visit your GP surgery or book an appointment.
+If you have a high temperature, a new, continuous cough and a loss or change to your sense of smell or taste, do not visit your GP surgery or book an appointment.
 There is no need to call the surgery.
-You should self-isolate for seven days.
+You should self-isolate for ten days.
 Anyone you live with should self-isolate for 14 days.

 Can I still attend the GP surgery for my appointment?